How to set marketing objectives: SMART framework and 15 examples

 Objectives in marketing are the backbone of a standout campaign.
 Or even just a good campaign.
 A marketing objective is the goal to shoot at, the try-line to cross, the triple-20-on-a-dartboard to throw at.

 Metaphors aside - an objective is the entire reason you are creating a particular piece of marketing in the first place: the change you want to see in the world and for your brand.
+These objectives will form a key part of your marketing brief — and if you're writing one, our free brief templates give you a dedicated section to drop them straight into.

 You can easily turn hundreds of pages of documents and data into clear, SMART objectives in Briefly.